Universal Product Code

-The Universal Product Code (UPC or UPC code) is a barcode symbology that is widely used worldwide for tracking trade items in stores.
+The Universal Product Code (UPC or UPC code) is a barcode symbology that is used worldwide for tracking trade items in stores.

+The chosen symbology has bars (or spaces) of exactly 1, 2, 3, or 4 units wide each; each decimal digit to be encoded consists of two bars and two spaces chosen to have a total width of 7 units, in both an "even" and an "odd" parity form, which enables being scanned in either direction.
+Special "guard patterns" (3 or 5 units wide, not encoding a digit) are intermixed to help decoding.

-UPC (technically refers to UPC-A) consists of 12 digits that are uniquely assigned to each trade item.
-Along with the related International Article Number (EAN) barcode, the UPC is the barcode mainly used for scanning of trade items at the point of sale, per the specifications of the international GS1 organisation.
+A UPC (technically, a UPC-A) consists of 12 digits that are uniquely assigned to each trade item.
+The international GS1 organisation assigns the digits used for both the UPC and the related International Article Number (EAN) barcode.
 UPC data structures are a component of Global Trade Item Numbers (GTINs) and follow the global GS1 specification, which is based on international standards.
-But some retailers (clothing, furniture) do not use the GS1 system (rather other barcode symbologies or article number systems).
-On the other hand, some retailers use the EAN/UPC barcode symbology, but without using a GTIN (for products sold in their own stores only).
+Some retailers, such as clothing and furniture, do not use the GS1 system, instead using other barcode symbologies or article number systems.
+Some retailers use the EAN/UPC barcode symbology, but do not use a GTIN for products sold only in their own stores.

 Research indicates that the adoption and diffusion of the UPC stimulated innovation and contributed to the growth of international retail supply chains.